evegyzbirun/Super-Galactic-Age-Calculator/README.md

 #### by _**(Evgeny Zbirun)**_

-#### The application helps user to get how many years left to live based on a planet and user's lifestyle with other factors
+#### The application helps user to get how many years left to live based on a planet and user's lifestyle factors.